Germany: In Saxony, the long COVID winter has already begun | DW | 09.11.2021

 The seven-day incidence rate is 645.3, three times higher than the national average.
 Intensive care units are so overrun that non-essential surgeries are being rescheduled.

-According to one Bautzen resident, who had just come back from visiting her daughter, a doctor, at work — what medical personnel is dealing with at the moment is nothing short of horrifying.
+According to one Bautzen resident, who had just come back from visiting her daughter, a doctor, at work — what medical personnel are dealing with at the moment is nothing short of horrifying.

 On the streets of Bautzen, deep divisions reign.
 For many, the new regulations make sense in light of the high number of infections.
 However, for many others, the rules are "vaccine mandates by another name."